Skip to content

 };

-Rendering ReactQueryDevtools in the top-level component allows you to verify that the DevTools work correctly.
+Add ReactQueryDevtools to the top-level component to confirm the DevTools are working.

 jsx